apienk/minetest-mod-wardrobe/README.txt

 higher resolution as long as they have an aspect ratio of 2:1.
 The author of this mod created a very high resolution version of the default character and it works well (but has not been included to simplify mod licensing).

+The mod expects skin previews to be available.
+Previews are 400x400 PNG files named texturename_btn.png -- that is, for a texture named john_snow.png the corresponding preview should be named john_snow_btn.png.
+A good way to generate previews is to use (Minecraft Skin Viewer)[http://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-tools/1261408-minecraft-skin-viewer-1-2-supports-1-8-skins].

 Skins File Syntax
 -----------------